COVID-19 pandemic in Hubei: Community services

-Since the outbreak, several community managers were drafted to the front lines to help local residents with treatment and diagnosis oof the virus.
+Since the outbreak, several community managers were drafted to the front lines to help local residents with treatment and diagnosis of the virus.
 With the increasing number of confirmed cases, workloads became tremendous.
 Around 6000 taxis were allocated to the downtown communities.
 On January 25, they began providing free service for the residents, under the command of the community committees.
 Each community was expected to have 3–5 taxis under command.
 The committees were responsible for offering food and medicine for those who may face difficulties obtaining them on their own.

 Although the authority insisted on the role of community services in controlling the epidemic, the help acquired from the government was limited, such that the most they could do was to "file forms and repeatedly report about the patients' conditions," according to a community manager.
 They had no access to medical resources and not enough manpower and were unable to adequately assist the patients.
 Most community clinics did not have enough equipment such as protective gear and diagnosis tools to deal with the tasks assigned by the government to conduct preliminary screening for hospitals.
 Between January 22 and February 1, many patients were turned away without receiving proper medical assistance and quarantine measures as they could not receive a confirmed diagnosis.